cph-sodas/cph-sodas.github.io/README.md

 ## Commands

 - `mkdocs serve` - Start the live-reloading docs server.

-- `make deploy` - Deploy the documentation to GitHub pages.
+## Deployment

+The documentation is automatically deployed to GitHub Pages using GitHub Actions.
+The deployment is triggered by pushing to the `main` branch.

 ## Other